zhxie/ikago/README.md

 `-upstream-port port`: (Optional) Port for routing upstream, must be different with any port filter.
 If this value is not set or set as `0`, a random port from 49152 to 65535 will be used.

 `-f filters`: (Client only) Filters, use comma to separate multiple filters, must not contain the server.
-A filter may an IP, an IP port endpoint, or a port starts with a colon.
+A filter may an IP address, an IP port endpoint, or a port starts with a colon.
 Any IPv6 address should be encapsulated by a pair of brackets.
 For example, `-f 192.168.1.1,[2001:0DB8::1428:57ab]:443,:1080`.

-`-s address:port`: (Client only) Server.
+`-s ip:port`: (Client only) Server.
 Any IPv6 address should be encapsulated by a pair of brackets.

 ### Server options